timjogorman/Multisentence-AMR-guidelines/ms-amr.md

 These IdentityChain elements can contain all instances of an identity chain, and we want you to focus on getting ALL coreferent variables into the same chain.
 That includes both all variables and all "implicit argument" concepts.

 In prototypical cases -- such as clearly anaphoric pronominal mentions, linking named entities, etc. -- this will be a clear case.
 This will be more complicated when we get into implicit arguments, coreferent events, and other cases where its harder to concretely know "what is being referred to".
 This document will contain a number of guidelines and edge cases, but we want you do remember that a fundamental guiding rule for this annotation is that we are trying to make this behave like normal, within-sentence AMR annotation.
 Because of that, follow the follow rule whenever your particular case is not handled in the guidelines:

 **Universal Rule:** If in doubt, imagine that the sentences you are dealing with are all a giant run-on sentence.
 Would you represent these using the same variable, using a re-entrancy?

 A number of special cases to keep track of are listed below:

+**If ambiguous, mark the identity:** Sometimes a referent will have two possible readings -- where it's legitimately unclear whether that referent refers to exactly the same referent as another mention or another identity chain.
+If there is a possible reading where they are clearly identical, use that reading (and therefore link them together).

 **Different "facets" of the same thing vs Subevent / Set-Member relations**